raulcostajunior/fludoku/README.md

-Dart package for generating and solving Sudoku puzzles.
+Dart package for generating and solving Sudoku puzzles - Sudoku boards that have only one solutions.

-Puzzles with dimensions 4, 9, 16 and 25 are supported.
-The dimensions are the number of positions on each group of the puzzle.
+Boards with dimensions 4, 9, 16 and 25 are supported.
+The dimensions are the number of positions on each group of the board.

-The most usual (and default) dimension, 9, generates puzzles composed of 9 3x3 groups.
-Each group will have 9 positions to be filled by numbers from 1 to 9.
+The most usual (and default) dimension, 9, generates boards composed of 9 3x3 groups.
+Each group will have 9 positions fillable with numbers from 1 to 9.

-Similarly, puzzles with dimension 16 will be composed of 16 4x4 groups.
+Similarly, boards with dimension 16 will be composed of 16 4x4 groups.
 Each group has 16 positions to be filled by numbers from 1 to 16.

-At least for now, the `PuzzleDifficulty` enumeration only influences the number of empty positions in generated puzzles of dimensions 4 and 9.
-For bigger puzzles, if the number of empty positions isn't limited to a ceiling value (currently 81), the time to generate a single puzzle tends to become too long (in the order of several minutes).
+The generation of Sudoku puzzles of dimensions 16 and 25, specially when `PuzzleDifficulty` is set to `medium` or `high`, can be a lenghty process, taking several minutes (or even hours).
+A timeout argument, in seconds, can be thus specified to the `generateSudokuPuzzle` function.
+The default timeout is 15 seconds.

 ## Tests